 - El Nino, La Nina, Modoki, ENSO, Indian Ocean, Dipole, Maiden Jullien Oscillation

-- Rivers and hills, soils given (NCERT)
+- Rivers and hills, soils (NCERT)

 - India’s physical geography (NCERT Textbooks)